Close

 4. Tap Set Up Family.

-5. Follow the on-screen prompts until your Family Sharing group is created.
+5. Follow the onscreen instructions until your family group is created.

-To add your child to the Family Sharing group:
+To add your child to the family group:

-1. Go to Settings, click on your name, and then Family.
+1. Go to Settings, click on your name, and select Family.

 2. Tap Add Member.